 The Eagles Central Park concert at Wollman Rink in New York City aired on the TV Special “Good Vibrations From Central Park” on Aug.
 23, 1973.
-August 1-2 were the actual dates of the 2-day concert, and also on the televised show were: Melissa Manchester, John Sebastian, The Temptations, and Sly & the Family Stone.
-This was part of the Schaefer Music Festival, which was a recurring music festival held in the summer between 1967-1976 at Woolman Rink.
+August 1-2 were the actual taped dates of the 2-day concert, and also on the televised show were: Melissa Manchester, John Sebastian, The Temptations, and Sly & the Family Stone.
+This was part of the Schaefer Music Festival, which was a recurring music festival held in the summer between 1967-1976 at Wollman Rink.

 There are videos from the Central Park concert at the end of this page.
 There’s also an audio which captured the stage talk between the Eagles and guitar tuning between songs from this show.

 Also on the show: Melissa Manchester, John Sebastian, The Temptations, Sly and the Family Stone

 Glenn & Don visited WNEW-FM while in New York to promote the Desperado album.

 The Eagles have dropped in at the radio station other times when they were in New York.

 Indianapolis Star (Indinapolis, IN) – July 22, 1973

 Seattle Times (Seattle, WA) – Aug.
 23, 1973

 “Eagles, a group which draws heavily for its music upon the traditions of the American Indians and the Wild West, has ‘Tequila Sunrise’ on the charts.
 Its new album is Desperado, which features the four musician-singers in a variety of western songs.”